T. L. Venkatarama Iyer

-T. L. Venkatarama Iyer (25 November 1893 - 2 January 1971) was a Judge of the Supreme Court of India, a Carnatic musician and a musicologist.
+T. L. Venkatarama Iyer (25 November 1893 - 2 January 1971) was a judge of the Supreme Court of India, a Carnatic musician and a musicologist.

 Early life

 T. L. Venkatarama Iyer hails from Harikesanallur, Tirunelveli district, Tamilnadu.
-He born in a family with a tradition in music and research.
+He was born in a family with a tradition in music and research.
 His father, M. Lakshmanasuri was a Sanskrit scholar and was instrumental in bringing up his son to the level he achieved later in life.

 Venkatarama Iyer was a close relative of Harikesanallur Muthiah Bhagavatar (a recipient of Sangeet Kalanidhi award in 1930), and was a disciple of Ambi Dikshitar (a grand-nephew of Muthuswami Dikshitar).

 Law

 T. L. Venkatarama Iyer graduated from Madras Christian law College in 1916.
 After doing apprenticeship under Sir Alladi Krishnaswamy Iyer, he started practicing in the Madras High Court from 1917.
 He became a Judge of the Madras High Court in 1951 and continued to serve till November 1953.
 Thereafter he served as a Judge of the Supreme Court of India from 1954 up to 1958.
 During his tenure as Supreme Court Judge, he was also part of the constitutional bench.

 In 1958, T. L. Venkatarama Iyer held the office of the Chairman of the Second Law Commission of India till 1961.